 Our program can offer such a breadth and depth of training because, unlike departments in the allied disciplines, in a department of cognitive science, 100% of graduate training can be focused on cognition.
 Integrated training across the spectrum of cognitive methods allows students to emerge from graduate school as professional cognitive scientists.

-Please see the sidebar for additional information on the PhD program in cognitive science, such as PhD requirements.
+Please see the navigation menu for additional information on the PhD program in cognitive science, such as PhD requirements.